vladserkoff/cv/CV_Data_Scientist_Vladislav_Serkov.md

 [github.com/vladserkoff](https://github.com/vladserkoff) | [linkedin.com/in/vladserkoff](https://www.linkedin.com/in/vladserkoff)

 ## Profile
 Data scientist with hands-on experience in machine learning, statistical analysis, data visualization and big data.
 On one hand, I am capable of delivering results relevant to current business needs.
 And on the other hand, interested in a research for new data- and ML-driven products.
-My favorite tool for day-to-day work is Python, but I am also familiar with R.
+My favorite tool for day-to-day work is Python, but I am also familiar with R. Favorite library for deep learning is pytorch.

 ## Work experience
 #### Senior data scientist at [Dexpa](http://dexpa.io): November 2018 - Present
-Price and volatility prediction on crypocurrency markets.
+Dexpa provides cryptotraders with analytical tools to help with trading.
+One of the products is a price and volatility prediction on crypocurrency markets.

 #### Senior data scientist at [Stream](http://stream.ru): September 2018 - October 2018
 Stream is a division of MTS, one of Russia's largest telecommunication companies.
 There I've developed a face identification system for MTS' Second Memory service.